kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 Model centric ML is the practice of keeping data constant and changing the ML code to improve performance of the model.
 Before I explain model centric AI, I would like to mention models don’t just refer to mathematical model(neural network, SVM, logistic regression,etc) but refers to other practices with respect to model that make it easier to learn.
 Practices such as hyper parameters, loss function, training practices, representations and augmentations.
 Generating Synthetic dataset, augmentations and learning representations count as model centric ML.
 Lets simply redefine model as “ML code” (could simply mean a Pytorch or Tensorflow code) that runs on a fixed input dataset.
 It's an approach that is a lot longer.
 It requires deep expertise and understanding of practitioner of ML models and the given problem.
-Model centric ML is more of a research approach.
+Model centric ML is more of a research approach.</p>

 <center>
 <img src="{{site.baseurl}}/assets/Imagenet_benchmarks.png">
-<p>Credits: Papers with Code</p>
+<p><b>Credits:</b> Papers with Code</p>
 </center>

 <p style="text-align:justify">To get an idea of pace of improvement you can have a look at Imagenet benchmarks over the years.
 Imagenet is a competition where people train models on a large fixed dataset of images of 1000 different categories and report their accuracies and methods.